Bhavani-Singh/Light_Dark_Mode/README.md

 Navigate to the project directory and open index.html in a web browser.

 3. **Toggle Themes:**
-- Click the "Toggle Dark Mode" button to switch to dark mode.
+- Click the toggle button on the upper right corner to switch to dark mode.
-- Click the "Toggle Light Mode" button to switch to light mode.
+- Click the toggle button on the upper right to switch to light mode.

 4. **Automatic Theme Recall:**
 The application automatically recalls your chosen theme using local storage, even after you close and reopen it.